 Stripe Terminal simplifies refunds and reconciliation with a unified view of the customer

 Before integrating Stripe Terminal, refunds for in-store transactions were a source of pain for Castlery customers.
-Zhiwei explains that Castley “had to collect a customer’s bank account and make a transfer through the banking system, a process that could last up to two weeks and cause distress for customers.”
+Zhiwei explains that Castlery “had to collect a customer’s bank account and make a transfer through the banking system, a process that could last up to two weeks and cause distress for customers.”
 Now, with Stripe, the refund process is shortened to only a few days, there’s an immediate notification and Castlery doesn’t have to collect any extra details from customers.

 Because Castlery uses Stripe to accept online and in-store payments, they have a unified view of the customer that is valuable to the operations teams.
-If a customer has purchased online, then returns to buy something in store, Castley has a full view of their activity and can tailor their customer experience accordingly.
+If a customer has purchased online, then returns to buy something in store, Castlery has a full view of their activity and can tailor their customer experience accordingly.
 This also helps the finance team with the reconciliation process.
 Instead of printing out accounts from various providers for off-line and online payments, and spending hours tracking down various codes and transactions, all transaction data is easily available in the Stripe Dashboard.

 Expansion to the US and protection from fraud with Stripe Radar

 Since integrating Stripe in Singapore and Australia, Castlery has expanded to the US.
 Castlery was mindful of different fraud patterns in the US market so a fraud detection engine with Stripe Radar was activated.
 They collaborated with Stripe to set up new rules, for example imposing 3D-secure 2 for high-risk transactions and feeding certain transactions into a risk review process.

 With Stripe assisting its payment operations, Castlery intends to further establish their market share in Australia’s furniture retail scene and continue their growth and expansion in the US.